josefadamcik/SofleKeyboard/docs/build_guide.md

 - **58 keyboard switches** of your preference, either MX or [Kailh Choc][choc].
 Just make sure you have matching sockets for them. **Note that version 2 supports only MX**.
 - **58 keycaps**.
 You can use either all in `1u` size but it looks nicer with two `1.5u` for the thumb keys.
 - **58 diodes  1N4148W**.
 They are surface mount diodes in SOD123 package.
-- **2 TRRS connectors**.
+- **2 TRRS connectors PJ-320A**.
 The same type which is used for Corne, Lily58 etc. Technically even TRS should work[^1] if you stick to (default) serial communication.
 - **2 tactile buttons** through-hole, 2 pins.
 Technically optional: you can use metal tweezers whenever you need to reset the microcontroller.
 There's also a reset key on default layout so as long as you have firmware flashed and working you shouldn't need reset button on the board.
 - **1 TRRS cable**.
 TRS should work[^1] if you stick with Serial.
 - **10 (+4) M2 spacers**.
 10 are going to hold the bottom and the top together.
 Their height depends on which switches you use.
 A build guide Lily58 Pro suggests `4mm` for Choc and `7mm` for MX.
 I was not able to get `7mm`, but `6mm` worked well for me with MX switches.
 I used brass ones but you can also buy nicer from anodised aluminium.
 Another 4 would be needed to hold transparent OLED cover but even though there are mounting holes in the PCB.